 The most popular cafe; the Stepwell Cafe, is a spot where visitors can overlook the community step well.
 Although I didn’t check it out, I noticed that it was almost packed to the rim!
 This was the case on both occasions that I visited the Jodhpur Stepwell.
 So, if you go for a bite, let me and the other travelers know how it was!

+- Where I stayed: Bob’s Hostel.
 This place was a no-brainer for me.
 Located near the central clocktower, includes a rooftop restaurant with views of the fort, and only $3 a night!
-Overall, it. was a great stay and I have no problem recommending it.

 More India Travel Blogs and Inspiring Travel Ideas